jonatan-ivanov/develotters-blog/content/clamshell/2020-05-24/index.md

 ---
 title: "Clamshell: 2020-05-24"
-lead: "Recent things in a clamshell"
+lead: "Recent news in tech in a clamshell"
 description: "Brief news 2020-05-24"

 date: 2020-05-24T15:52:49-07:00